Innocent9712/Celltek/README.md

+# Celltek Website Repository
-# A Website made usubg Tailwind CSS
+# Made with Tailwind CSS!

-A simple starter project for playing around with Tailwind in a proper PostCSS environment.
+This package uses a PostCSS environment.

 To get started: